zippiehq/secrets.js/README.md

 - `bits`: [Number] The number of bits used for the current initialized finite field
 - `radix`: [Number] The current radix (Default: 16)
 - `maxShares`: [Number] The max shares that can be created with the current `bits`.
 Computed as `Math.pow(2, config.bits) - 1`
-- `typeCSPRNG`: [String] Indicates which random number generator function has been selected based on either environment feature detection (the default) or by manually specifying the RNG type using `secrets.init()` or `secrets.setRNG()`.
-The current possible types that can be displayed here are ["nodeCryptoRandomBytes", "browserCryptoGetRandomValues"].

 ### secrets.extractShareComponents( share )